 You will of course want to protect one of your largest investments.
 Homeowner’s insurance is standard but there are additional policies you can get that offer additional protection.
 Depending on where you live, you may want special protection against certain natural disasters like floods or fires.
 Or there are home protection plans which are designed to aid in routine home maintenance such as replacing an HVAC system.
 Either way, it is smart to set up an emergency maintenance savings account to ensure you can replace a broken washing machine, cracked window, or leaning fence.

 According to the Denver Metro Association of Realtors, the average home price in Denver as of September 2020, was $606,330, the highest ever.
 With an investment like that on the line, your realtor and the prep work and research they guide you in completing will make all the difference.
-Choose Corken + Company, providing real estate solutions without limits, and let’s get started.
+Choose Corken + Company, providing real estate solutions without limits, and let’s get started on helping you purchase a home.